elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade_review_algorithms.md

-Given data_source field is customized by the user (current version != base version) And data_source field is updated by Elastic in this upgrade (target version != base version) And customized data_source field is different than the Elastic update in this upgrade (current version != target version) And current version and target version are both array fields in data_source Then for data_source field the diff algorithm should output a custom merged version with a solvable conflict And arrays should be deduplicated before comparison And arrays should be compared sensitive of case
+Given data_source field is customized by the user (current version != base version) And data_source field is updated by Elastic in this upgrade (target version != base version) And customized data_source field is different than the Elastic update in this upgrade (current version != target version) And both current version and target version are of type "index_patterns" in data_source Then for data_source field the diff algorithm should output a custom merged version with a solvable conflict And arrays should be deduplicated before comparison And arrays should be compared sensitive of case